 Step 1: In order to view your report, you must create a College Board account.
 If you do not already have a College Board account, click here to create a College Board Account for the first time.

-Please do not create a new College Board account if you already have one.
+Do not create a new College Board account if you already have one.
 If you’ve forgotten which email address you provided or have other technical difficulties, contact College Board customer service at 866-315-6068 or visit their Creating and Managing Your Account page.

 Step 2: Access your online PSAT score report.